msr-asia-summit/msr-asia-summit.github.io/registration.md

   - With accomodation: 30,000 JPY (including a shared room for two nights, breakfast, dinner, coffee, and snacks.)
   - Without accomodation: 5,000 JPY (including only coffee and snacks)

 NOTE: For the second phase, if you prefer to staying a private room, please choose the option "Without accomodation" and arrange accommodation on your own as well as breakfast and dinner.
+And please make sure to <b>arrange the same accommodation</b>.
+We plan to hold a night session.
+So, if you book another hotel, it might be difficult to attend such sessions.
+Please contact us directly if you have any special reasons to book another hotel.

 ### <font color="MediumSeaGreen">What you have to prepare?</font>